GaloisInc/saw-script/heapster-saw/doc/tutorial/tutorial.md

 sawscript>
 ```

 As you see it takes two names.
-The second name referse to the bitecode
+The second name refers to the bitcode
 file containing the code we are verifying.
-The first, is the name we
+The first is the name we
 want to give our SAW core module.
 That is the place where Heapster
 will store all our type checked functions and their extracted
 functional specification.
 By convention we use the same name as the
-llvm file.
+LLVM file.

 The function returns a Heapster environment that contains all the
 definitions of the module (not to be confused with the SAW environment